 Our maps can be integrated with Wi-Fi access points or sensor systems to show the volume and placement of people within a building.

-When universities reopen, it is likely that there will still be rules in place that encourage us to ‘social distance’ to a certain extent.
+When campuses reopen, it is likely that there will still be rules in place that encourage us to ‘social distance’ to a certain extent.
 Our heatmaps can be used to visualize the data of where people are situated around the building.
-These heatmaps can be used to encourage people to spread out more and take advantage of the quieter spaces.
+These heatmaps can be used to encourage students to spread out more and take advantage of the quieter spaces.

-They can also be added to information screens and kiosks around the university building.
+They can also be added to information screens and kiosks around the campus.

 Use of kiosks to redirect traffic from Info desks